skvark/Arduino_temp_station/readme.md

 All the code isn't yet here, I'm working on it...

 - If you don't own a server, you will need Arduino, ethernet shield and a webhotel.
+[DEMO] (http://skvark.antimaterial.fi/saa/)
 - If you own a server, all you need is Arduino and the code in python folder.

 For web interface, see the web folder.
 It should be used, if you plan to use ethernet shield version.